cork-functional-programmers/katter/README.md

 	"mentions": ["priort", "enoonan"]
 }]
 ```
-Or, maybe an endpoint to post a reply to a message from a user.
+Or, maybe, an endpoint to post a reply to a message from a user.